Interactive Video Programming

 Interactive video features

 Interactivity options include two main components.
-The first being the elements that are added on top of the video where most require a response from the viewer, such as a button click or completing an email form.
+The first being the elements that are added on top of the video, where most require a response from the viewer, such as a button click or completing an email form.

 Elements